-To provide Boise State University employees with the opportunity to report, in good faith, waste of funds and violations of law, regulation, or university policy without fear of adverse action or reprisal.
+To provide Boise State University employees with the opportunity to report, in good faith, waste and violations of law, regulation, or university policy without fear of adverse action or reprisal.

 2. Policy Statement

-Boise State employees or their authorized representatives have the right to report wastes of funds and actual or suspected violations of law, regulation, or policy.
+Boise State employees or their authorized representatives have the right to report waste and actual or suspected violations of law, regulation, or policy.

 3.1 Good Faith